 It involves putting open-ended questions to the audience through different channels of communication to understand why researchers think in a particular manner.
-Stress is laid on understanding the intent, attitude, and beliefs to figure out the behaviour and response of the customers.
+Stress is laid on understanding the intent, attitude, and beliefs to figure out the behavior and response of the customers.
 Moreover, the goal of Qualitative Business Research is to get in-depth knowledge about the subjects of the research.
-Moreover, qualitative research enables to put the perspective of the consumer in front of the researcher, so that we can understand and see the alignment of the ideas between the market and the business.
+Moreover, qualitative research enables us to put the perspective of the consumer in front of the researcher, so that we can understand and see the alignment of the ideas between the market and the business.

 The data is collected in this type of business research is by the following methods:

 - Content Analysis